According to Newton's Law of Gravity, in what direction does the ... | Study Prep in Pearson+

 Master Universal Law of Gravitation with a bite sized video explanation from PatrickStart learning

-According to Newton's Law of Gravity, the Earth and the Moon attract each other with gravitational forces.
-Which object exerts a greater gravitational force on the other?
+In the equation for the gravitational force between two objects, which of the following correctly expresses the magnitude of the force?

-According to Newton's Law of Gravity, what is the primary force that keeps planets in the solar system orbiting in elliptical patterns around the Sun?
+According to Newton's Law of Gravity, which two factors directly affect the magnitude of the gravitational force between two objects?

-According to Newton's Law of Gravity, if both masses are doubled but the distance between them remains the same, how does the gravitational force change?
+If Earth's gravitational pull suddenly became times stronger, what would happen to your weight?

-According to Newton's Law of Gravity, the strength of the gravitational force between two objects depends on which of the following?
+According to Newton's Law of Gravity, what happens to the gravitational force between a planet and another object if you increase the mass of the planet while keeping all other factors constant?

 Newton's Law of Gravity practice set